Robotechnic/diagraph/README.md

 ## Changelog

+### 0.3.5

+- Added edges personalisation in the `adjacency` fuction
+- Updated graphviz version to 13.1.0

 ### 0.3.4

 - Added an `alt` parameter to the `render` and `raw-render` functions to specify an alternative text for the image